zachMahan64/bear16-os/README.md

 *^ the shell is actually a pretty nice guy*
 ![some_shell_demo.png](screenshots/some_shell_demo.png)
 *^ some more demo*
-- All input is handled through the emulation layer and the OS uses the memory-mapped IO locations to access input keypresses.
+- All inputs are handled through the emulation layer, and the OS uses the memory-mapped IO locations to access input keypresses.
 - You can see the system time, which works through an emulated clock with the correct date and time.
 It works by being initialized to the host system's clock and then synchronizing 60 times per second to update the memory-mapped clock regions.
 The OS reads from those regions and can display the time accordingly.
 ### Full list of commands (as of 20250825):
 - "echo" --> echo subsequent text